From: Vitor Valeri

 • USB Audio Player Pro

-According to Chung, when a Digital Audio Player’s operating system is updated, the company must optimize its music playback apps for that Android version:
+According to Chung, when a Digital Audio Player is updated to a new version of the operating system, the company must also optimize its music playback apps for that specific Android version.

-“Updating to a newer version of Android also means that many apps need to be adapted to fix certain bugs or compatibility issues.”
+“Upgrading to a newer version of the Android system also means that many apps need to be adapted to fix certain errors or compatibility issues.”

-“Currently, an open Android system supports virtually unlimited apps, including hundreds of music streaming apps.
-Although these apps are essentially similar, there are still significant differences, so there is a high chance of encountering usage issues due to new drivers and systems, which need to be fixed and optimized through system updates.”
+“Currently, an open Android system supports virtually unlimited apps, including music streaming apps, which number in the hundreds.
+Although these applications are essentially similar, there are still significant differences among them, so there is a high probability of encountering usage issues due to new drivers and systems, which must be fixed and optimized through system updates.”

-Running Google apps—which come preinstalled on Android devices—and Android services/features (such as Digital Wellbeing and parental controls, Google Assistant, security and emergency features, etc.) affects a DAP’s performance because they consume resources (e.g., RAM, CPU, read/write operations).
+The execution of Google apps, which are installed by default on Android devices, as well as Android services and features (such as Digital Wellbeing and Family Controls, Google Assistant, Security and Emergency, among others), affects DAP performance because they consume system resources (e.g., RAM, CPU, and data read/write operations).

-With this in mind, some Digital Audio Player manufacturers modify the operating system, optimizing it to restrict the use of apps and services as much as possible when they do not make a difference to the use of a portable music player.
+With this in mind, some Digital Audio Player manufacturers modify the operating system to optimize it by restricting, as much as possible, the use of apps and services that do not contribute to the functionality of a portable music player.

-Some PMP (Portable Media Player) brands have chosen not to alter what Android offers by default (Google apps and system services).
-One example is Sony, which kept the stock operating system and modified only its native music playback app to allow bit-perfect playback [1], excluding third-party apps [2].
+Some PMP (Portable Media Player) brands, however, choose not to alter what is offered by default in Android (Google apps and operating system services).
+Sony is an example of this approach: it retained the stock operating system, modifying only its native music playback app to enable bit-perfect playback [1], while excluding third-party apps from this functionality [2].

-Since the Japanese manufacturer also updated the operating system from Android 12 to Android 14 on the Walkman A300 and ZX700 series without performing optimizations, these players became even slower.
-Fortunately, users can manually disable some Google apps and Android services/features.
+As the Japanese manufacturer also updated the operating system from Android 12 to Android 14 on the Walkman A300 and ZX700 series without implementing further optimizations, the devices became even slower.
+Fortunately, users can manually disable some Google apps and Android services and features.

-[1] Bit-perfect refers to audio transmission without influence from the operating system used by the device responsible for music playback.
+[1] Bit-perfect playback refers to audio transmission without interference from the operating system used by the device responsible for music playback.

-[2] Sony Walkman DAPs running Android do not modify the operating system to bypass SRC and other system-level processes that degrade audio.
-As a result, bit-perfect playback is only possible with Sony’s native music app and with apps that include specific drivers for this purpose, such as USB Audio Player Pro (UAPP).
+[2] Sony Walkman Android-based DAPs do not modify the operating system to bypass SRC and other system-level processes that degrade audio.
+Therefore, bit-perfect playback is only possible with Sony’s native music application and with applications that include dedicated drivers for this purpose, such as USB Audio Player Pro (UAPP).

-The SoC used in a DAP has specific drivers to manage the operation of its components, such as the display, physical buttons, sensors, DAC, Wi-Fi modem, Bluetooth modem, and others.
-The Android version used by the Digital Audio Player must support these drivers.
+The SoC used in a DAP relies on specific drivers to manage the operation of its components, such as the display, physical buttons, sensors, DAC, Wi-Fi modem, Bluetooth modem, and others.
+The Android version installed on a Digital Audio Player must support these drivers.

-In addition, new Android features may require greater CPU and GPU processing power.
-When using older SoCs—as is the case with Android DAPs—this can make it unfeasible to run a newer version of the operating system.
-Hence the need for manufacturers to implement system-level optimizations to deliver the best possible user experience.
+Furthermore, new Android features may require greater CPU and GPU processing power.
+When using older SoCs, as is the case with Android DAPs, running a newer version of the operating system may become impractical.
+This creates the need for manufacturers to implement system-level optimizations in order to provide the best possible user experience.

-A music streaming app developer may stop providing updates for a specific Android version for several reasons.
-These reasons usually revolve around the following factors:
+A music streaming app developer may stop providing updates for a given Android version for several reasons, generally related to the following factors:

-• A low number of app users on a given Android version.
+• A low number of app users on a specific Android version.

-• Lack of support for certain APIs or functionalities required to use new features implemented in the latest version of the app.
+• Lack of support for certain APIs or functionalities required to implement new features in the latest version of the application.

 • Increased risk of security vulnerabilities.

-• Use of Widevine L1, a digital rights management (DRM) technology that requires a high level of security.
-Currently, the only app that requires this is Nintendo Music, and it can only be used on Sony and iBasso Android DAPs.
+• Use of Widevine L1, a Digital Rights Management (DRM) technology that requires a high level of security.
+Currently, only Nintendo Music requires this, and it can only be used on Android DAPs from Sony and iBasso.

-• High development and testing costs due to the need for compatibility with multiple Android versions.
+• High development and testing costs due to the need to maintain compatibility with multiple Android versions.

-• Changes in app libraries to continue using modern technologies.
+• Migration of application libraries in order to continue using modern technologies.

-• Minimum API level (Target SDK) requirements imposed by the Play Store for new apps and their updates.
+• Minimum API levels (Target SDK) required by the Play Store for new applications and updates.

-• Significant app restructuring with major changes to its architecture.
+• Major restructuring of the application with significant changes to its architecture.

-Target SDK is the API level for which the app was tested and optimized.
-It tells the Play Store and the operating system that the app knows how to handle the behavior of that version.
+The Target SDK is the API level for which an app has been tested and optimized.
+It informs the Play Store and the operating system that the app is capable of handling the behavior of that version.

-Each Android version has an associated API level.
-For example, Android 13 is associated with API level 33, while Android 14 is associated with API level 34.
+Each Android version is associated with a specific API level.
+For example, Android 13 is associated with API level 33, while Android 14 corresponds to API level 34.

-Each app has its own reasons for requiring a minimum Android version in order to run the latest update.
-Check the table below for the Android versions required by each music streaming app:
+Each application has its own primary reasons for defining the minimum Android version required for a device to install and run the latest update.
+The table below shows the Android versions required by each music streaming app.

 | App | Minimum Android Version Required |